 That same olive oil you drip over salads and pan fry with does deserve some actual face time.
-Extra virgin olive oil has anti-aging properties, helping to moisturize the skin and fight against US radiation, helping to prevent cell damage from the sun.
+Extra virgin olive oil has anti-aging properties, helping to moisturize the skin and fight against UV radiation, helping to prevent cell damage from the sun.
 It can be applied directly as a moisturizer and absorbs very easily into the skin.
-Speaking of food oils, find out the 14 Popular Cooking Oils and How to Use Them.

-If you’ve only used cucumber slices for your undereye circles, then you’ve been missing out on some serious benefits.
-Cucumber is a very hydrating food.
-It has anti-inflammatory properties and works to soothe the skin, and can provide relief particularly to dry, sensitive or sun damaged skin.
+If you've only used cucumber slices for your undereye circles, then you've been missing out on some serious benefits.
+Cucumber is a super-hydrating food.
+It has anti-inflammatory properties and works to soothe the skin, and can provide relief particularly to dry, sensitive, or sun damaged skin.
 Blend cucumber with your favorite oil to make a refreshing, soothing face mask.

-Exfoliating the skin is a very crucial step in any skincare regimen because it getting rid of dead skin makes way for healthy, more vibrant skin to be revealed.
+Exfoliating the skin is a very crucial step in any skin care regimen because doing so gets rid of dead skin, which makes way for healthy, more vibrant skin to be revealed.
 Plus, it will reportedly also increase the effectiveness of your products by allowing your skin to absorb more.
-Sea salt is a great, natural exfoliant to help slough away dry skin and vital to any DIY scrub.
+Sea salt is a great, natural exfoliant to help slough away dry skin and vital to any DIY face scrub.